kewwie/Katt/docs/Migrations.md

-## TypeORM
+## How to use migrations
-You need to be in the app folder
+You need to be in the migrate folder

 ### Create Migration